getcodelimit/codelimit/README.md

 Code Limit is a tool for developers with one goal: _it tells the developer when it’s time to refactor_.

-Keep your code maintainable and start using Code Limit today!
+Check out the [documentation](https://codelimit-docs.vercel.app) and start using Code Limit today to keep your code maintainable.

 # Quickstart